The robots are coming. The robots are coming!

 Oh wait… they’re already here.

 Unless you’ve been hiding under a rock, or more likely buried in the business of Black Friday and Cyber Monday, you have most likely seen one of the numerous news stories covering Amazon’s new robotic army.
 The “robots” were recently deployed in several Amazon fulfillment centers across the U.S. just in time for the holiday rush.
 According to Amazon, these robots (which actually resemble super-sized Roomba vacuums) will enable the company to significantly reduce order processing times.
-However, what the company did not discuss is the ultimate elimination of an untold number of human jobs.
+However, what the company did not discuss is the ultimate elimination of an untold number of human jobs due to distribution center robotics.

 When it comes to fulfillment and automation, it would seem obvious to most that the handwriting is on the wall.
 Over the course of the past decade there have been numerous strides towards automated order fulfillment.
 In fact, you may have already automated a portion of your fulfillment.
 In the beginning stages of automation e-Commerce retailers utilize software, like our SmartFill™, which integrates with online shopping carts to instantly communicate website orders to the fulfillment facility.

 Many businesses, like our sister French fulfillment company Alpha Direct Services, offer automatic shelving systems designed to bring the product to the worker for packing and shipment, as opposed to the other way around.
 Beyond these steps, there is a dizzying array of automated order fulfillment systems that incorporate automatic packaging functions and other tasks designed to streamline the order picking and packing processes.

 With so many automation tools available it is easy to envision a completely automated order fulfillment system that is devoid of human involvement.
 While that may be in the future of companies like Amazon, at Rakuten Super Logistics humans will always be at the heart of our operations.
 While there are many pros to automation, there are also many cons.
 In this post, were going to examine a few of the pitfalls of over-automation.

 Advancements in robotics, like the ping-pong playing Tosy, are changing the way we work and play.